MrBiscuit25/Authorization_with_JWT/README.md

-#1 Registration, Authentication and Authorization with Json Web Token
+# Registration, Authentication and Authorization with Json Web Token
+## React, Redux, Redux-persist, Express, MongoDB

 to initialize the project
 install dependencies in front and back folder